 - With loop diuretics:

-- Once stable, six-monthly should suffice unless there is any change in therapy, intercurrent illness or worsening renal impairment.
+- Once stable, six-monthly renal function tests should suffice unless there is any change in therapy, intercurrent illness or worsening renal impairment.
 However, more frequent monitoring is still advised in those at higher risk.

 - With combined loop and thiazide diuretics: